bordoley/reactive-js/packages/schedulers/docs/interfaces/virtualtimeschedulerlike.md

 • **hasCurrent**: *boolean*

-Whether the enumerator has a current value.
+`true` if the current the enumerator has a current value, otherwise `false`.

 ## Methods